swflynn/Chem131_UCI/README.md

 # Teaching Resources
 Greetings!

-Welcome to my Github.
-Here I will be posting various resources I make during my time as a graduate student at the University of California, Irvine.
+Here I will make available various resources developed during my time as a graduate student at the University of California, Irvine.
-The resources will include my Lecture Notes (i.e. the notes I take during a given lecture), and comments/reviews of topics I think students may find useful that may not be covered in lecture.
+The resources will include my Lecture Notes (i.e. the notes I take during a given lecture), and comments/reviews of topics I think students may find useful to better understand the lecture material.
-You will also find some basic programming (mostly Pythn and Fortran) where I solve various problems taken from textbooks, lecture, and my creation.
+You will also find some basic programming (mostly Python and Fortran) where I solve various problems taken from textbooks, lecture, and curiosity.

 I strive to make these materials as accurate as possible, however, I cannot guarantee they will be perfect (or up-to-date).
-Please use the materials with that in mind, and feel free to contact me if there are any potential mistakes.
+Please use the materials with that in mind, and feel free to contact me if there are any potential mistakes I can correct.

 ## Author:
 Shane Flynn and contributers, 2016 - UCI